 - Don’t forget to memorize the reference!
 This helps in your own personal study and for sharing with others.

 - Use it or lose it!
 If you don’t keep Scripture fresh in your mind, it may be easy to lose!
-Plan to review what you memorize from time to time to keep God’s Word fresh in your life.
+Plan to review what you memorize from time to time to keep God’s Word fresh.